syrianarchive/syrianarchive-investigations/investigations/hass.md

 ## Geolocation of the Hospital

 Using Google Earth Pro, the location of the hospital was geolocated by matching the Orient [Facebook video](https://www.facebook.com/watch/?v=660363207732616) of the attack with the satellite imagery below, taken on December 17 2017.
-This indicates that the attacked hospital shown in the videos is located in Al Hass town, as was reported on social media.
+This indicates that the attacked hospital shown in the videos is located in Al Hass town in Idlib, as was reported on social media.
+The location of the hospital is remote and isolated with no military bases around it.

 ![hass08](/assets/investigations/hass/geolocation-2.png)